 A physiotherapist can teach you a breathing technique to get rid of superfluous mucus.
 This technique is called Forced Expiration Technique (F.E.T.).
 In a number of cases, tapping is necessary to help dislodge the mucus adhering to the walls of the respiratory tract meaning the mucus can be expectorated more easily.

 A doctor can assess if recovery necessitates antibiotic treatment when it is determined to be a bacterial cause.
 In case of anxiety, your doctor may prescribe bronchodilators.

 - A humid living environment may worsen the ailment.

-- Cool and humid environments affect resistance.
+- Cool and humid environments may impair immunological resistance.

 - Wear warm clothing.

 - Go outside and inhale fresh air regularly.

 - Pay attention to your posture, especially if you work sitting down.
 Being huddled impedes breathing and impairs the lungs ability to expand.
 Sit up straight, shoulders back.

 - Consult your doctor to find out if a sauna may be beneficial.
 A steam bath can also alleviate symptoms.